ChrisKurz/NCS-Tutorial/BLE/NCSv3.3.0/peripheral_service_custom_notification/README.md

 ### Adding _Client Characteristic Configuration Descriptor_
 A _Client Characteristic Configuration Descriptor_ (CCCD) is required for Bluetooth LE notifications.
 The CCCD is a writable descriptor that allows the GATT client to enable or disable notifications (or indications) for a specific characteristic.
 Without this descriptor, the client cannot receive notifications.
 That is why we are now adding it to our project.

+> __Note:__ Notification and Indication are initiated by the server, but the GATT client must subscribe to the desired data in order to receive the messages.

 10) We need to complete the definition of <code>BT_GATT_SERVICE_DEFINE(CustomService_notify,</code> by adding the following section at the end of this macro:

    <sup>_services/CustomService.c_</sup>